jabez007/Project_Euler/README.md

-# Project Euler
+# Project Euler (Haskell)

 ## Synopsis
-These are my solutions for the problems of Project Euler done in various programming languages.
+These are my solutions for the problems of Project Euler done in Haskell.
-See the different branches of this repository for the solutions done in that language.

 ## Motivation
-I'm combining my love of mathematics with my desire to improve my programming skills and knowledge of Git.
+I'm using my love of mathematics to help me learn the basics of Haskell.
-Using the structure of this repository I hope to practice some of the different Git commands and operations.
+Hopefully, through this and [Learn You a Haskell](http://learnyouahaskell.com) I'll have a decent base to build real Haskell applications from.